 This entails monitoring the application during its execution.
 We can perform it during any type of test (from unit tests to GUI tests), but it's very useful during API testing.
 Runtime error detection on the API can pick up on issues with the application that are more difficult to find during lower-level tests.
 Errors like memory leaks, race conditions, and buffer overflows are examples of errors that only occur at runtime.

 How To Perform API Testing

 Before you can start API testing, you'll need a working API.
 This is your API testing environment.
-This means you can run the application somewhere and have it integrate with all the necessary components: external services, databases, messaging systems, file servers, etc. The application can run on the developer's machine if they want to test any changes they made before committing them to source control.
+This means you can run the application somewhere and have it integrate with all the necessary components: external services, databases, messaging systems, file servers, etc. The application can run on the developer's machine if they want to do some manual testing of any changes they made before committing them to source control.
 But you'll also want to run API tests against a system that remains up and running.
 This can be used in daily builds and is useful in detecting errors, like memory leaks, that occur on long-running systems.

 API Testing Best Practices

-I already mentioned two best practices for API testing above: automation, and integration into the build server.
+I already mentioned two best practices for API testing above: test automation, and integration into the build server.
 You need the first before you can implement the second.
 But doing so provides the great benefit of receiving alerts early when things have broken.
 The team can then resolve the issues before they make it to the end-user.
 When starting with API testing, start small.
-Think about smoke tests and limited "happy path" tests.
+Think about smoke tests about smoke tests and limited "happy path" tests.
 After that, you can move on to API tests that require multiple steps, tests that verify edge cases, and testing invalid data input.